Viivo: Encrypts your files as they climb to Cloud

 So it looks like encryption is necessary before uploading your Cloud files.
 One of the automatic encryption services is Viivo.

 Viivo comes in three versions: free pro and enterprise.
-The free version supports most features, with the exception of auditing two-factor, extended support and access to the management console.
+The free version supports most features, with the exception of two-factor authentication, extensive support and access to the management console.

 An account is required for the company, which can also be done during the installation.
 Note that you will need to verify your email address to complete the process.